Gun Stores Can Sell Guns, Ammunition In Parking Lots, ATF Says

 The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) has issued guidance that says that gun stores can conduct their business in their parking lots during the nationwide lockdown due to the coronavirus pandemic, Waco’s KXXV-TV reports.
-The agency’s memo notes that this is only guidance, and that local laws still apply.
+The agency’s memo notes that this is only guidance and that local laws still apply.

 Across the country, “non-essential” businesses are shut down in order to stem the spread of the novel coronavirus.
 In many localities, that means that gun shops are closed, too, although the matter of whether or not gun shops are essential is a contentious debate in some jurisdictions.